Bear Rocks Preserve

-Bear Rocks are a widely recognized symbol of West Virginia wilderness and among the most frequently photographed places in the state.
-They are a well-known landmark on the eastern edge of the plateau that includes the Dolly Sods Wilderness.
-They sit in a high-elevation heathland punctuated with wind-carved sandstone outcrops and is home to more than a dozen rare plant and animal species.
+Bear Rocks is a widely recognized symbol of West Virginia wilderness and among the most frequently photographed places in the state.
+It is a well-known landmark on the eastern edge of the plateau that includes the Dolly Sods Wilderness.
+It sits in a high-elevation heathland punctuated with wind-carved sandstone outcrops and is home to more than a dozen rare plant and animal species.
 Situated on the crest of the Allegheny Front, Bear Rocks afford vistas over the South Branch Potomac River.
 Visibility can extend eastward to the Shenandoah National Park in Virginia.

 The Bear Rocks Preserve is a 477 acre tract owned and preserved by The Nature Conservancy.

 Location

 Bear Rocks consists of a group of rock outcroppings on the Allegheny Front, an escarpment that in this area provides about two thousand feet of vertical relief and forms the Eastern Continental Divide.
 To the east, looking out over the South Branch of the Potomac River, which drains into the Atlantic Ocean via the Chesapeake Bay, there are breathtaking 35 mi views where seven mountain ridges are visible on a clear day extending into Virginia.
 On the clearest days you can see Hawksbill Mountain and Stony Man, the highest peaks in Shenandoah National Park.
 To the west, water drains into Dolly Sods towards Red Creek, which eventually flows to the Gulf of Mexico via the Dry Fork River, Black Fork, Cheat, Mongahela, Ohio and Mississippi River.
 Farther north along the ridge of the Front are two more salients, Stack Rocks and Haystack Rocks.